taha-yilmaz/Generalized-SER-HuBERT/README.md

-# High-Performance Speech Emotion Recognition using HuBERT-Large
+# Speech Emotion Recognition (SER) using HuBERT-Large

 This repository provides an open-source implementation of a highly accurate Speech Emotion Recognition (SER) system based on the **HuBERT-Large** architecture.
 It is designed to classify audio sequences into three fundamental emotion categories: **Positive, Neutral, and Negative**.